Collaborative opportunities

 Shareable Collections of DoViews

-DoView-creating AI prompts
+DoView-creating prompts

 Using DoViews to abstract ‘This-Then’ claims from any knowledge product or domain